-- 1. The Amended RSU Plan of the Corporation is hereby approved, confirmed and ratified; - 2.
-All unallocated RSUs under the Amended RSU Plan be and are hereby approved; and - 3.
+- 1. The Amended DSU Plan of the Corporation is hereby approved, confirmed and ratified; - 2.
+All unallocated DSUs under the Amended DSU Plan be and are hereby approved until May 1, 2022, which is the date that is three years from the date of the Meeting at which Shareholders' approval is being sought; and - 3.
 Any director or officer of the Corporation be and is hereby authorized and directed, for and on behalf of the Corporation, to do, or cause to be done, all such acts and things, execute and deliver, or cause to be delivered, such other documents, agreements, certificates and statements, as any such director and officer may, in their discretion, determine to be necessary or desirable in order to give full effect to the intent and purpose of these resolutions, the authority for the execution of such documents, agreements, certificates and statements and the doing of such other acts or things to be conclusively evidenced thereby."